by-student-2017/skprogs-v.0.2.1/README.rst

 4. Fine-tune parameters.
 (Change r0 by 0.1.
 And basis functions)

 - "v2" of "Nb" was a two-day manual test to see how well it could fit.
 The fit suggests that there may be better parameters.
 We are eager to hear from our readers.

+- Parameters by different groups have been evaluated in literature [3]. mio seems to be the best, but this may be due to the small number of data points (N) or the small number of available elements.
+- Reference [1] states that an integer of 2 or 4 is often used for the "simga (=POWER)" value in many papers.
+We are currently investigating whether this is reasonable.
+- Unwanted bands are more likely to appear at the Fermi level in HCP than in FCC and BCC.

+- Currently, "ShellResolved = Yes" is set for Hf and later, but there are plans to change it from No to Yes for other elements as well.
+I don't know whether this will ultimately lead to good results.
+- Reference [1] reports that the fit is the worst for carbon, and that the optimal parameter ranges for diamond structures and other structures are distributed quite separately.
+Therefore, for carbon, we are planning to provide Slater-Koster files in three categories: general purpose, diamond, and non-diamond structures (FCC, HCP, BCC and Graphite).
+- If the value of the parameter is too small or too large, the s-band will rise and unnecessary bands will fall.
+It is thought that this kind of problem will probably disappear if the parameters are appropriate, so I try to find conditions where unnecessary bands do not drop.

 Note 3 (Tips)